Mathias Israelsson

 Mathias Israelsson (born July 19, 1994) is a Swedish ice hockey goaltender who currently plays for Minnesota State in the Western Collegiate Hockey Association.
 He made his Elitserien debut playing with Frölunda HC during the 2012–13 Elitserien season.

 Playing career

 After playing one game for Frölunda HC in the Swedish Hockey League, Israelsson was loaned to the Odense Bulldogs of the Metal Ligaen where he played in seven games.

-Israelsson then moved to North American and began playing in the United States Hockey League with the Waterloo Black Hawks for the 2013-14 season.
+Israelsson then moved to North America and began playing in the United States Hockey League with the Waterloo Black Hawks for the 2013-14 season.
 After playing in 10 games and posting a 6–3–0 record, Israelsson was traded to the Fargo Force in exchange for Cam Johnson.
 On June 11, 2015, Israelsson committed to play NCAA hockey for Northern Michigan University.